sonic-net/SONiC/doc/cli_auto_generation/cli_auto_generation.md

 To make SONiC NOS more flexible for developers [SONiC Application Extension infrastructure](https://github.com/stepanblyschak/SONiC/blob/sonic-app-ext-3/doc/sonic-application-extention/sonic-application-extention-hld.md) was introduced.

 If someone wants to extend the SONiC NOS functionality - the SAE infrastructure should be used.
-Some of third-party feature that will be integrated into the SONiC - may require the command line interface.
+Some of the third-party features that will be integrated into the SONiC - may require the command-line interface.
 To avoid spending time on the investigation of how to develop and add a new CLI to [sonic-utilities](https://github.com/Azure/sonic-utilities/tree/master) - the CLI Auto-generation utility was introduced.
 The command line interface that would be generated will be intuitive for people familiar with the SONiC NOS and CONFIG DB schema.

 ## Requirements